dzbsun/203rd-solution-AMEX-Kaggle-Competition/README.md

 https://www.kaggle.com/competitions/amex-default-prediction

 # Introduction
 This is a kaggle competition that we used machine learning techniques to solve real world problems.
 Our goal is to predict the probability that a customer fails to pay back their credit card balakce account.
 In this competition, we trained a public dataset with roungly 459K rows.
-A private test dataset with 900K records was used to evaluate our models.
+Our final models were evaluated by a private test dataset which contains 900K records.

 # Feature engineering
 1. To handle numerical features that have more than 90% missing values, we only kept their ‘last’ values.